KyleRego/KyleRego.github.io/collections/_posts/2023-04-21-what-i-learned-developing-anki-record-and-anki-books.markdown

 After getting some experience doing this (mostly from refactoring larger spec files), I really like this practice.

+## The rspec-performance extension

+I learned some stuff using this extension, such as to always use `tr` instead of `gsub` when possible for fast code reasons.

 ## RDoc/SDoc

 I had lots of opportunities to write API documentation with RDoc (I switched to SDoc later but continued to use RDoc syntax):